About the site

 This site has been through several incarnations.
 It’s always been a static site, but the choice of generator has changed several times.

 The first version, which I posted in late 2012, was built with Octopress.
 Maintaining a working Ruby setup for Octopress was a lot of hassle, so a year or so later I switched to the Python-based Pelican.
-That worked fairly well, but the AGPL and licensing issues always loomed overhead.
+That worked fairly well, but the AGPL and licensing question always made me a bit nervous.
 In 2016, I experimented with writing my own site generator (called Hot Chocolate), but I just spent a lot of time reinventing wheels.

 The current version is back to Ruby and Jekyll, wrapped in Docker to simplify the build process.
 What you see today is powered by: